 Simply put, you take notes that you can easily find and connect with each other.
 Your notes will never be a bloated mess but a hypertextual web of thoughts and knowledge.

-Basic steps involves the following:
+Basic steps involve the following:

 1. Take notes.
 It could be from good ideas you have while taking a walk in the park or what you read.
 What’s important is that it should be in your own words.
 Don’t just copy and paste it from what you read.
 Another important thing to remember is that one note must contain only one idea/thought.

 2. Connect them where possible.
-Reduce stand alone notes as much as you can.
+Reduce stand-alone notes as much as you can.
 So, you review them regularly for connectivity – a great way of making the knowledge stick with you in the long run!

 3. Organize them in a way that you can find them.
 Do it the Luhmann way: give each of your notes a unique ID.
 Organize connected notes together.

-Similarly to the GTD method, Zettelkasten requires some efforts to learn the system but it will be worth it.
+Similarly to the GTD method, Zettelkasten requires some effort to learn the system but it will be worth it.
 I have put together these great resources for you (and myself too) to learn this powerful knowledge management system.